Job Prospects... At a glance

 An NZPI-accredited master’s degree is offered at the University of Auckland, Massey University, Lincoln University and Otago University.

 No registration is necessary to work as a planner, but students and graduates of accredited degrees can become members of the New Zealand Planning Institute.
 Members can progress to more comprehensive memberships as they gain experience.
-Membership of the institute is also available for planners without an accredited degree, but with at least seven years of experience.
+Associate membership is open to anyone who has a genuine desire to advance the purpose of planning but does not have a NZPI recognised planning degree.

 Completed qualifications chart